Finding Purpose in Your Aerial Practice

 #2.
 Focus on Foundational Skills

-When you are emotionally lacking motivation and/or creatively stuck, this can be a great time to lean into your foundational aerial (and ground) skills to get you through.
+When you are in an emotional slump, lacking motivation and/or creatively stuck, this can be a great time to lean into your foundational aerial (and ground) skills to get you through.
 We cannot expect ourselves to wake up inspired and motivated every day.
 We sometimes have weeks or even months of slumpy, lumpy, unmotivated periods.
 Because of the nature of aerial arts being so physically demanding, it is not always the best idea to take a break from aerial all together during these slumps.
 But we also can’t expect ourselves to be brilliant.

 In the meantime during this slumpy period, spend more time in nature, resting, hanging out with friends, and doing things you may not normally make time for.
 In my experience, this can be just what we need to reset our inspiration and energy.